 No extension to pay.
 Oregon doesn't allow an extension of time to pay your tax, even if the IRS allows an extension.
-Your 2023 Oregon tax is due April 15, 2024.
+Your 2024 Oregon tax is due April 15, 2025.

 Federal law connection.
 Oregon has a rolling tie to changes made to the definition of federal taxable income, with the exceptions noted below.
-For all other purposes, Oregon is tied to federal income tax laws as amended and in effect on December 31, 2022.
+For all other purposes, Oregon is tied to federal income tax laws as amended and in effect on December 31, 2023.

 Oregon exceptions to federal law.
 Oregon is disconnected from the business income deduction allowed by Section 199A of the Internal Revenue Code (IRC).
 Due to the way Oregon's returns are designed, no addition is required.
-Oregon is also disconnected from IRC

-Section 139A, the tax exemption for federal subsidies for employer prescription drug plans.
+Oregon is also disconnected from IRC Section 139A, the tax exemption for federal subsidies for employer prescription drug plans.
 If you have this type of business income, you'll have an addition on your Oregon return.

-Oregon is disconnected from IRC Section 529 tax exemption for earnings on college savings plan funds used for K-12 tuition.
-Oregon College and MFS 529 Savings Plans may be used for higher education expenses only.
-If you based a previous subtraction or credit on contributions that are withdrawn and used for K-12 tuition, you'll have an addition or tax recapture on your Oregon return.
+Oregon is disconnected from IRC Section 529 tax exemption for earnings on higher education savings plan funds used for K-12 tuition.
+Funds in Oregon College Savings Plan and MFS 529 Savings Plan accounts may be used for higher education expenses only.
+If you based a previous subtraction or credit on contributions that are withdrawn and used for K-12 tuition, you may need to report an addition or tax recapture on your Oregon return.
+See "Additions" and "Additions to tax" in Publication OR-17 for more information.